Nokorpo/nokorpo-website/services.md

         <h2><a href="#testing-and-qa">Testing and QA</a></h2>
         <div>
             <div>
-                <p>If you have a project that needs testing, we can design a test plan for it or perform manual exploratory or performance testing.
-But contact us during development and we will advise you on the best practices to ensure quality is maintained during development.</p>
+                <p>We do test plan design or manual exploratory/performance testing.
+But contact us early in development to give you advice to ensure quality is maintained during development!</p>
             </div>
             <img src="/assets/images/services/testing.png" height="256px" alt="A rabbit with a helmet checking a list of checkboxes"/>
         </div>